 Cash Flow Cycle Key Performance Indicators (KPI)

-Days Payments Outstanding (DPO’s): the average number of days bills are paid in accounts payable.
+Days Payments Outstanding (DPO’s): average number of days bills are in accounts payable.
 For Example: If you have vendor bills that are paid within 15 days that is an average DPO of 15 days.

 It’s A Moving Target